I read this post recently by William Wiggins at Fistful of Talent on Transgenderism. It's a simple, insightful piece on being aware.

 - You're a leader.

-- When change comes and you're asked to consider the rights of yet another special class of people, it's easy to react as if it's a burden or worse.
+- When change comes and you're asked to lead everyone, it's easy to react as if it's a burden or worse.

-- You can say it's all gone too far.
+- You can say it's all gone too far you shouldn't be asked to manage people on the far right or the far left.
 Many will agree with you.

-- But - You'll ultimately acknowledge the rights of the class of people in front of you - or you won't be allowed to lead anymore.
+- But - you'll ultimately acknowledge the views of the group of people in front of you - everyone - or you won't be allowed to lead anymore.
+Unless you're in a groupthink organization where everyone thinks the same.

 I'll tell you what if, my friend.
 If that was your approach, you'd find the people in question - the special class of people currently causing others discomfort (the groups change over time) - incredibly willing to work for you and just as importantly, freed to do their best work.
 You'd be maximizing your ability to get great work from the resources you have.

-When you're early on inclusion, a funny thing happens.
+When you choose to lead everyone and not take the polarized bait the world wants to feed you, a funny thing happens.
 Performance and the ability for someone to do their best work goes up.

 None of us are perfect when it comes to the change cycle outlined in #1 through #5 above.
-But I feel like we're moving quicker through the cycle to acceptance, and that' a good thing.
+Stop reading things in your bubble and start thinking about the best way to bring everyone on the team into the fold in 2021.

 Performance goes up as bullshit goes down.
-Just be crystal clear on what's bullshit in this cycle (Hint, it's the ones slow to acknowledge those with differences).
+Just be crystal clear on what's bullshit in this cycle (anything that makes you slow to accept that reasonable people can think differently).